“Investing is most intelligent when it is most businesslike” These nine important words probably summarizes in a nutshell the value investing theory.

 See you next post on Part 2 of the “Reasons why you should use value investing when investing in the stock market”

 Hi ! my name is Zigfred Diaz, Thanks for visiting my blog where you can learn stock market investing the Warren Buffett way and using other value investing methods !
 Never miss a post from this blog.
 Subscribe to my full feeds for free.
-Click here to subscribe to D’Intelligent Investor by Email
+Click here to subscribe to The Polymath Investor by Email